 Phlebotomy Certification and Certificate Programs with Course Info

-Students in phlebotomy certificate programs learn how to perform venipuncture in a laboratory setting.
-In addition to phlebotomy skills, students in these programs may learn basic medical skills, like cardiopulmonary resuscitation (CPR).
+Students in phlebotomy certificate programs learn how to perform venipuncture in laboratory settings through hands-on lab coursework and practicum or internship requirements.
+In addition to phlebotomy skills, students may learn basic medical skills, like cardiopulmonary resuscitation (CPR).
 These programs also cover medical terminology and communication in a medical setting.
-In addition to a high diploma, program applicants need to submit several documents, including a clean background check and confirmation of health insurance.
 Depending on the state, licensure as a phlebotomist may be required.
 Voluntary certification is offered through several professional organizations.

 - Blood collection techniques